FibreBit/CA-177/README.md

 # CA-177
-Programming Exercises from Computing Programming II (DCU Comuter Applications)
+Programming Exercises from various aspects of the Computer Applications DCU Course